Contract management software: Contract risk management software (CRMS) for capital projects

 Very large enterprises, such as capital expenditure (capex) projects, involve multiple parties and high risk and uncertainty.
 They are unlike traditional operating contracts in that they are subject to shared deadlines in unique situations.
 As the complexity of these unique projects increases, the relationships between parties become more important.
 This requires contract management software, or contract risk management software (CRMS), to become more dynamic and responsive.

 The terms of these capex contracts necessarily involve assumptions at the start of the process and are likely to change over the lifetime of the project lifecycle.
 For this reason, CRMS must be capable of recording one single instance of agreed changes to contract terms and incorporating these changes in an auditable and legally robust way.
 With multiple decision makers involved, CRMS should also make accountability more transparent and enable faster decisions about variation proposals.

-Contract Management as part of EU GDPR compliance

-The GDPR requires additional effort in regards to contract management.
-Each data responsible entity is obliged to sign data processing agreements (DPA) with the various vendors, who treat personal data on behalf of the data responsible.

-DPAs need to be regularly controlled, adjusted and renewed, which adds an extra agreement to such vendors or at least an extra DPA addendum to each agreement.